JACOB JONES

 The Story As I Know It:

-Jacob Jones was born about 1734 probably on the eastern shore of the Chesapeake Bay.
-He was the son of Peter Jones, wife unknown.
-The Cecil County Maryland Deed Book 7, page 254 has a valuation of "land, plantation, houses, out houses and orchards belonging to Jacob Jones, orphan and heir at law of Peter Jones late of Cecil County, deceased.
-The plantation was 308 acres called None so Fine in Finland, on the north side of the Sassafras River on a neck between the river and Back Creek.
+The parentage of Peter Jones is confirmed by The Cecil County Maryland Deed Book 7, page 254 valuation of "land, plantation, houses, out houses and orchards belonging to Jacob Jones, orphan and heir at law of Peter Jones late of Cecil County, deceased.
+The plantation was 308 acres called None so Good in Finland, on the north side of the Sassafras River on a neck between the river and Back Creek.

 Inhabitants of Cecil County 1649 - 1774 by Henry C. Peden lists Jacob Jones a number of times.